gcallah/BookReviews/pilkington-interview.md

-Do we really know liberalism is collapsing?
+Do we really know liberalism is immediately collapsing?
 The Roman polity collapsed over a period of about 1500 years, from the time of the Gracchi brothers until the fall of Constantinople.

 How do we know that liberalism won't collapse as slowly as that?